 Q: Can you cater for specific dietary requirements?

-A: No. Please provide your own sand boards…and enough floor polish to make them slide effectively down dune slip faces.
+A: No. Please provide your own sandboard (and enough floor polish to make it slide effectively down dune slip faces).

-Q: How do toilets work?
+Q: How does the toilet work?
 What happens if I have a call of nature during the day?

-A: Eco-friendly chemical toilets are set up each evening when camp is made and are available until shortly before departure the following morning.
+A: An eco-friendly, chemical toilet is set up each evening when camp is made and are available until shortly before departure the following morning.
 When the tour commences, guides will explain carefully how these toilets function.
-There are no loos available during the day.
+There are no toilets available during the day.
 Should you have a call of nature, you should seek privacy behind a grass-covered dune knoll or behind the wheel of the last vehicle in the convoy.

 Q: How does the camping system work?

 A: Clients are responsible for providing all their own camping gear, including tents, blow-up or hiking mattresses, bedding etc. At certain demarcated locations in the desert, we have created semi-permanent rudimentary camp sites.
 However, anywhere in the desert can be easily transformed into a suitable place to pitch one’s tent for the night.
 Where we thus set up camp is dependent on factors such as time of day and location.
 We do aim to reach our semi-permanent sites on most nights.
 The guide vehicles come equipped with all kitchen utensils for meal preparation (please provide your own personal crockery, cutlery and mugs), as well as communal items such as a chemical toilet (not available during daily transit), showers, barbecue (braai) tools.
 Nets are rigged up between vehicles to protect sites from the wind and create a more pleasant campfire ambiance.

 Is fishing allowed on the coast of the Namib?